aqandrew/fret-zone/README.md

 # FretZone

-Guitar Pro tab editor for web, built with React and Redux.
+Guitar Pro tab editor for web, built with React.

 Originally a project to practice [Thinking in React](https://reactjs.org/docs/thinking-in-react.html).